harwee/IQOption-Api/README.md

 ## Contributors Required

 * Bug Fixes and new feature implementations are welcome
-* The current code is limited to Python 3.6+ To make this compatible with Python > 2 and Python < 3.6 I am thiking of Tornado Implementation (https://www.tornadoweb.org/en/stable/releases/v5.0.0.html) but no guarantees
+* The current code is limited to Python 3.6+ To make this compatible with Python > 2 and Python < 3.6 I am thinking of Tornado Implementation (https://www.tornadoweb.org/en/stable/releases/v5.0.0.html) but no guarantees
 * Any one willing to contribute create a pull request to `async`  branch

 ## Basic Usage